AREKAI

 The koi in the tank paces endlessly.

-V. đŸ’„ Shatter-Tank
+V. Shatter-Tank

 Shatter-Tank begins.

-As one elder said:
+As one elder declared:

-“We all have tanks in our minds.
-Once a score... we break them open.”
+“We all build tanks in our minds.

 VI.
 Twokoi: The Tale of Mind